islandbitcoin/lndg-startos/README.md

-Basic instructions for setup of LNDg
+Basic instructions for setup of LNDg # lndg-wrapper